bookofproofs/bookofproofs.github.io/_sources/history/19th-century/einstein.md

 **Einstein** contributed more than any other scientist to the modern vision of physical reality.
 His special and general theories of relativity are still regarded as the most satisfactory model of the large-scale universe that we have.

 ### Mathematical Profile (Excerpt):
-* In 1894 Einstein's family moved to Milan but Einstein remained in Munich.
 * In 1895 Einstein failed an examination that would have allowed him to study for a diploma as an electrical engineer at the Eidgenössische Technische Hochschule in Zürich.
 * Einstein renounced German citizenship in 1896 and was to be stateless for a number of years.
 * Following the failing of the entrance exam to the ETH, Einstein attended secondary school at Aarau planning to use this route to enter the ETH in Zürich.